helincao/Koala-programming-tutorial-by-chatgpt/full-text.md

+# Mastering Koala: A Guide to Coding and Computational Thinking

 > **Disclaimer**
 > Koala is a madeup programming language that never exists.
-> This tutorial is generated with ChatCPT for fun: [https://modelstar.io/blog/fake-programming-language-tutorial-generated-with-chatgpt](https://modelstar.io/blog/fake-programming-language-tutorial-generated-with-chatgpt)
+> This tutorial was generated with OpenAI's ChatGPT for fun: [https://modelstar.io/blog/fake-programming-language-tutorial-generated-with-chatgpt](https://modelstar.io/blog/fake-programming-language-tutorial-generated-with-chatgpt)

+---

 # Introduction to Coding and Computational Thinking